Survey Widget

 Triggers (configured per survey)

 Each survey has its own trigger configuration.
 The widget evaluates triggers on every survey returned by the config endpoint and shows the first one that matches (one survey at a time).
+When more than one survey matches the same URL, the most recently updated survey wins — editing or launching a survey is treated as the "make this take precedence" signal.

-URL path patterns
+URL path patterns (where)

 • * matches any sequence within a single path segment